-- It is not always necessary to put a comma after a short phrase at the start of a sentence if no natural pause exists: That night she took a tumble. - 2 But a breath, and so a comma, is needed after longer passages: - When day broke and she was able at last to see what had happened, she realised she had fallen through the roof and into the Big Brother house. - 3 Use two commas, or none at all, when inserting a clause in the middle of a sentence.
-Thus, do not write: - Use two commas, or none at all when inserting ... or
+- 1 It is not always necessary to put a comma after a short phrase at the start of a sentence if no natural pause exists: That night she took a tumble. - 2 But a breath, and so a comma, is needed after longer passages: When day broke and she was able at last to see what ha

-Use two commas or none at all, when inserting ...
+When day broke and she was able at last to see what had happened, she realised she had fallen through the roof and into the Big Brother house.

-Similarly, two commas or none at all are needed with constructions like:
+- 3 Use two commas, or none at all, when inserting a clause in the middle of a sentence.
+Thus, do not write:

-And, though he denies it, he couldn't tell a corncrake from a cornflake ...
+Use two commas, or none at all when inserting ... or

-But, when Bush came to Shuv, he found it wasn't a town, just a Hebrew word for Return.
+Use two commas or none at all, when inserting ... - Similarly, two commas or none at all are needed with constructions like: - And, though he denies it, he couldn't tell a corncrake from a cornflake ... - But, when Bush came to Shuv, he found it wasn't a town, just a Hebrew word for Return. - 4 American states: commas are usual after the names of American states when these are written as though they were part of an address: Kansas City, Kansas, proves that even Kansas City needn't always be Missourible (Ogden Nash).
+But do not do so where it offends against grammar, as before "and", or where it produces too many commas for the sentence to stand.
+Apply your discretion.

-- American states: commas are essential (and often left out) after the names of American states when these are written as though they were part of an address: Kansas City, Kansas, proves that even Kansas City needn't always be Missourible (Ogden Nash).
-If the clause ends with a bracket, but is not the end of a sentence, which is not uncommon (this one does), the bracket should be followed by a comma. - For sense: commas can alter the sense of a sentence.
+- 5 For sense: commas can alter the sense of a sentence.
 To write Mozart's 40th symphony, in G minor, with commas indicates that this symphony was written in G minor.
 Without commas, Mozart's 40th symphony in G minor suggests he wrote 39 other symphonies in G minor. - 6 Lists: do not put a comma before and at the end of a sequence of items unless one of the items includes another and.
-Thus: - The doctor suggested an aspirin, half a grapefruit and a cup of broth.
-But he ordered scrambled eggs, whisky and soda, and a selection from the trolley. - Question-marks: do not put commas after question-marks, even when they would be separated by inverted commas:"May I have a second helping?" he asked. - 8 Quotations: within a sentence a quotation needs to be preceded by a comma, or a colon, or a word such as that (or if, because, whether etc), if it is an entire sentence.
+Thus: The doctor suggested an aspirin, half a grapefruit and a cup of - broth.
+But he ordered scrambled eggs, whisky and soda, and a selection from the trolley. - 7 Question-marks: do not put commas after question-marks, even when they would be separated by inverted commas: "May I have a second helping?" he asked. - Ouotations: within a sentence a quotation needs to be preceded by a comma, or a colon, or a word such as that (or if, because, whether etc), if it is an entire sentence.
 The first quoted word should also have an initial capital.
 Thus The doctor responded, "You'll probably be better in the morning, or dead," before sampling a crème caramel.
 If the words quoted are not an entire sentence, neither comma nor capital is needed: The doctor responded that he would "probably be better in the morning, or dead," before sampling a crème caramel.
 In this example, it is known that the final quoted word was followed by a punctuation mark - a full stop, converted in the quotation into a comma - so the final comma is placed within the inverted commas.
 If, however, it is not known whether the quoted words constituted a full sentence, assume that the quotation is unpunctuated and put the appropriate punctuation mark outside the inverted commas: Having impaled himself with a handle-bar in the back of the cab, he was heard to say he "now realised what was meant by fatal attraction".